7 Reasons Why Project Management and Business Analysis Skills Equal Project Success!

 The Standish Group’s CHAOS Summary 2009 report showed us the highest project failure rate in over a decade.
 In 2008, 32% of all projects succeeded and were delivered on time, on budget, and with required features and functions.
 Furthermore, 44% were challenged (late, over budget, and/or with less than the required features and functions) and 24% failed (cancelled prior to completion or delivered and never used).4

-Project failures are not only expensive, but can have very negative consequences for the reputation of the company and project team.
+Project failures are not only expensive but can have very negative consequences for the reputation of the company and project team.
 How can we prevent failure?
 According to research, the vast majority of this waste is completely avoidable and better requirements management could help.
 Did you know that according to Meta Group Research, 60-80% of project failures can be attributed directly to poor requirements gathering, analysis, and management?5

-While having project management skills are critical, the project can come to a grinding halt if the business requirements are not correctly defined upfront.
-In order for your projects to be successful, you also need solid business analysis skills to successfully determine business requirements so all the stakeholders' needs are met and understood early on in the process.
+While having project management skills is critical, the project can come to a grinding halt if the business requirements are not correctly defined upfront.
+In order for your projects to be successful, you also need solid business analysis skills to successfully determine business requirements so all the stakeholders’ needs are met and understood early on in the process.

 To discover more tips for success, call us at 1.800.288.7246 or contact us today.

 - Hass, Kathleen B. "Business Analysis Center of Excellence."
 Projects@Work.
 18 May 2007.
 Web.
 10 Mar.
 2010.

 - Bartholomew, Doug.
 "Prescription for Better Projects."
 AllBusiness.
 1 Aug.
 2006.
 Web.
 10 Mar.
 2010.

 - Larson, Elizabeth, and Richard Larson.
 "7 Trends in Project Management and Business Analysis to Watch for in 2009."
 Project Manager Spotlight.
 22 Mar.
 2009.
 Web.
 10 Mar.
 2010.